thtrieu/thtrieu.github.io/about.md

 ### Short intro

 Junior undergrad, engineer from heart.
-Which means I solve maths, read physics and do computer stuff.
+Which means I solve maths (cute little ones you find in highschool maths olympiad), read physics and do computer stuff.

 _Bottom line: All that and I'm still figuring how to be less useless to the world_